 The 2005 Rubicon (tasted 12 years after it’s vintage) shows what this wine will become with some age.
 The bouquet shows a wonderful depth of character – that evolves into a number of aromas as it opens.
 Shows notes of plum, mocha and cedar spices.
 It is savory at times.
 A very balanced wine that seems to be hitting it’s stride.
 It is supple on the palate – very pleasing.
 Hints of toffee, mocha and darker fruit lingers for some time.
 Sweet fine grained tannins hang delicately.
 A delicious wine.

 The 2010 Rubicon is very dark in the glass; it shows minerality notes on the bouquet along with a dusty component – tends towards darker fruit aromas rather then red fruits.
 Somewhat savory with aromas of sage more in the background.
 We tasted this 7 years after the vintage date – still shows as a very young wine.
 Somewhat tight with astringent tannins.
 Flavors of spicy plum on the finish.

-For more information and to book an appointment, visit: www.inglenook.com
+For more information, to join one of their wine clubs and or to book an appointment, visit: www.inglenook.com